Discover how shamanism can help you and help the earth.

 White paper, for clarity, is placed on the weavings for a base.

 A bed of incense is laid, to carry the prayers of the offering into the cosmos.

 Flower petals (red for Pachamama, white for mountains) are laid in a sacred geometric pattern, commonly in a circle, four directions, cross, or flower pattern, depending on the intent.

 Sets of coca leaves, called kintus, are prepared with intent by each participant, then collected by the medicine people and placed in a pattern on the offering, again reflecting the particular intent.

 When the offering is complete, the bundle is folded, tied, and wrapped in sacred weavings.
 The paqo (medicine person) circles the group with the despacho bundle, cleansing the luminous bodies of each participant to remove any heavy energy, and blessing everyone.
-These heavy energies, or hucha, become part of the offering, as both the despacho and the earth "eat" heavy energy and transform it.
+These heavy energies, or hucha, become part of the offering, as the earth eats heavy energy and composts it.